The Unwritten History of Desire: Global Trajectories in Erotic Literature

 The Metaphysical Veil: Desire and the Supernatural in Magical Realism

-Centuries later, Latin American authors writing under political and religious conservatism evolved another form of adaptive concealment: the metaphysical veil.
-In works such as Gabriel García Márquez’s One Hundred Years of Solitude and Laura Esquivel’s Like Water for Chocolate, love and lust erupt through magical imagery—characters who burn with passion literally, or who infuse meals with erotic longing (Zamora and Faris 133–140).
+Centuries later, Latin American magical realism offers a different relationship between desire and indirection: the metaphysical veil.
+In works such as Gabriel García Márquez’s One Hundred Years of Solitude and Laura Esquivel’s Like Water for Chocolate, love and lust take material form through extraordinary events, bodily transformations, and food (Zamora and Faris 133–140).

-The “magic” became a shield—a poetic alibi that enabled frank engagement with sexuality while appearing to discuss miracles or myth.
-In One Hundred Years of Solitude, Remedios the Beauty does not simply reject the men who want her; she ascends to heaven while folding sheets, leaving desire stranded on earth.
+The magic is more than a shield or poetic alibi.
+In One Hundred Years of Solitude, Remedios the Beauty ascends while folding sheets, leaving others’ desire stranded on earth.
 The erotic is both present and impossibly distant, as close as a bedsheet and as far as the sky.

 We have euphemisms.
 We have emoji.
 We have “this video is sponsored by my landlord, who requires rent.”